 Article XIII – Elections

 Section 1.
 The annual election shall be held during the regular membership meeting in April where Post Officers and Post Executive Committee members shall be elected.
-Voting shall be by secret ballot.
+Voting shall be by voice vote if there is only one candidate for an office, by ballot if there are multiple candidates or by acclamation if there is an unopposed slate of officers.
 Nominations can be made from the floor at the March general membership meeting provided the nominee gives verbal consent if present, or written consent if not present and also at the April general membership meeting.
 Officers and Post Executive Committee members so elected by simple majority vote shall be properly installed into office at the next regular meeting held at the May membership meeting.

 Section 2.
 For the purpose of expediting nominations and of giving due consideration to candidate qualifications for each elected position considered, the Executive Committee shall appoint a nominating committee of three members at large and one Executive Committeeperson sixty (60) days prior to election.
 The nominating committee shall select a minimum of two suitable candidates for each position open for election and provide such nominations during the general election.
 Each nominee is to be provided with a written description of duties of each office they are nominated to fill.
 Other suitable candidates may be nominated from the floor during the nominating period of the general election.
 All incumbent candidates shall be screened for eligibility as it pertains to term limits prescribed in Articles III and IV above.